biharygergo/card-estimator/src/cli/data/20241020_how_to_use_planningpoker_tutorial.md

 tags: Planning Poker Tutorial, Agile Estimation, Scrum Tools, Remote Planning, Video Guide
 ---

 Welcome to our first tutorial on using PlanningPoker.live!
-In this video, we’ll walk you through the basics of setting up and running an estimation session with your team.
-Whether you’re new to Agile estimation or looking to improve your backlog refinement process, this guide will help you get started.
+In this video, we'll walk you through the basics of setting up and running an estimation session with your team.
+Whether you're new to Agile estimation or looking to improve your backlog refinement process, this guide will help you get started.

 ## Key Steps in the Video:

 1. **Open PlanningPoker.live** – Simply head to [PlanningPoker.live](https://planningpoker.live) and enter your name to join or create a session.
 2. **Create a Room** – Start by [creating a room](https://planningpoker.live/create) where your team can join and participate in the estimation.
-3. **Invite Your Team** – Share your room ID with your team or invite them directly by clicking the “Invite” button.
+3. **Invite Your Team** – Share your room ID with your team or invite them directly by clicking the "Invite" button.
+You can even [use Planning Poker directly in your video meetings](/knowledge-base/how-to-use-planning-poker-in-zoom).
 4. **Submit Estimates** – Choose a card from the deck and submit your estimate for the task being discussed.
-PlanningPoker.live supports different card decks, including Fibonacci!
+Learn more about [different estimation techniques](/knowledge-base/comparing-agile-estimation-techniques) and [card sets](/knowledge-base/maximize-estimation-with-different-card-sets-in-planningpoker-live).
-5. **Reveal Votes** – Once everyone has voted, click “Reveal Votes” to see the results and start the conversation around any discrepancies.
+5. **Reveal Votes** – Once everyone has voted, click "Reveal Votes" to see the results and start the conversation around any discrepancies.
 6. **New Round** – Ready for the next task?
 Click "New Round" and continue estimating.
 7. **Sidebar Navigation** – View all of your estimation topics in one place using the sidebar for easy navigation.